OllieKampo/Anivia/README.md

 # Anivia

-A simple framework and set of examples, for using ROS 2 with algorithms from Jinx using Python 3.
+A simple Python framework and examples for using ROS 2 with algorithms from Jinx.